Stochastic conformal flows in even dimensions: Dirichlet form analysis

-Proposition 3.9 of \cite{DS22} establishes the existence of a special standard core on $\CC^\CM$.
+Propositions 3.9 and 3.10 of \cite{DS22} establish that $\CC^\CM$ is a special standard core.
 Their argument is in the case where $M$ is the two-dimensional torus, but it extends with no loss to our current setting.
 Moreover, they show that the $\eps$-Markovian functions $\tau_\eps$ required for a standard core can be taken to be smooth.